 The prefrontal cortex (PFC) controls motor actions, learned behaviors, and speech and language.
-The PFC naturally thins with age, and cognitive difficulties start to become really noticeable around age 60.
+The PFC naturally thins with age, and cognitive difficulties start to become really noticeable in people around age 60.

 But brains impacted by mental burnout show more pronounced thinning than normal in the medial prefrontal cortex (mPFC), regardless of age, compared with control subjects.